gabesramos/Portfolio/README.md

 # YMViewer
 As of today, Yale's IMs lack a structured organization.
 Colleges have to individually create GroupMe chats for each sport, making communication both harder and less efficient.
 YMViever’s idea came to centralize and facilitate the IM organization process at Yale.
 It is a user-friendly website that provides a way of interacting with the Intramurals at Yale, allowing administrators to create games and users (including admins) to register for them.
 It also centralizes the standings system and updates it automatically, letting users to look at recent game results and the Tyng Cup standings for their residential colleges.

 ## What I learned:

-- How to use Jinja, HTML, Python, JavaScript and SQL in harmony to create a dynamic webpage
+- Use of Jinja, HTML, Python, JavaScript and SQL in harmony to create a dynamic webpage
+- Effective database management
+- Visual web design
-- Effective database management, visual web design, and logic processes to ensure functions don't interfere with one another
+- Logic processes to ensure functions don't interfere with one another
+- Consumer and managing-side functions

 ** Project authors: Gabriel Saavedra, Bassel Dahleh, and Arthur Starling.
 Featured on Yale and Harvard's CS50 2024 Websites: https://www.cs50.yale.edu/2024/summer/